PRP – Platelet Rich Plasma “Vampire Lift” rejuvenation therapy

 Why is there so much excitement about PRP?
 Because it’s a completely natural way to rejuvenate your skin.
 Your own platelets and growth factors do the work!

 PRP means your body can take advantage of the way platelets help to regenerate your skin.
 When platelets are activated the body rushes many cells and cell-types in.
 This is because platelets are programmed to release growth factors (GF).
 These GF (platelet derived growth factors PDGF, transforming growth factor beta TGF, and insulin-like growth factor ILGF) help the body by stimulating stem cells to regenerate new tissue.
 For you this means new collagen and new elastin fibres that restore and rejuvenate your skin, helping you to look younger and revitalized.
-Because it is the stimulation of a natural process, the results (http://www NULL.my-cells NULL.net/files/ArticleAmgar102011 NULL.61820563 NULL.pdf) are smooth, natural and long-lasting (more than ten months).
+Because it is the stimulation of a natural process, the results are smooth, natural and long-lasting (more than ten months).

 Frequently asked questions about PRP: